vlifesystems/rulehunter.com/content/docs/configuration.md

 # The location of the html files produced.
 wwwDir: "/var/www/rulehunter"

 # The location of the build files created while running.
+A temporary copy
+# of each Dataset will be stored in a 'tmp' sub-directory while being
+# processed.
 buildDir: "/usr/local/rulehunter/build"

 # The base URL for the html files produced.
 This is so that you could for